 It’s not very often that you find profound philosophical insights in the field of dating applications and internet matching sites.
 However, the dating application Tinder offered us a rare case of unintentional depth when it launched its slogan ‘it’s like real life, but better’.
 The advantage of the application over ‘real-life encounters’ was further outlined by Tinder CEO Sean Rad.
-In his explanation Rad specifically pointed out the fact that in the virtual we are shielded from rejection, disappointment and humiliation because we are offered a level of control unknown in ‘real life’ .
-By only letting you speak to people you have shown interest in and who have indicated that the interest is mutual, Tinder offers the pleasures of dating life while the malignant element, namely rejection, can be averted.
+In his explanation, Rad specifically pointed out that in the virtual we are shielded from rejection, disappointment and humiliation because we are offered a level of control unknown in ‘real life’.
+By only letting you speak to people you in whom you have shown interest, and who have indicated that the interest is mutual, Tinder offers the pleasures of dating life without the malignant element of rejection.

-Precisely as such, the slogan, in its apparent innocence, beautifully exposes an important aspect, not only of dating systems, but of advanced virtual systems today.
-After studying the use of virtual systems in various social spheres, I found that online datingapps like Tinder can give us an understanding of the way in which the virtual is deployed in our current society, as well as its effects.
+In its apparent innocence, this sentiment beautifully exposes an important aspect, not only of dating platforms, but of advanced virtual systems today.
+After studying the use of virtual systems in various social spheres, I found that online dating apps like Tinder can give us an understanding of the way in which the virtual is deployed in our current society, as well as its effects.

-The first observation to make here, is the most obvious one.
+The first observation to make here is the most obvious one.
 It concerns the way in which the slogan very directly stipulates how the development of the virtual is often motivated by the promise to be ‘like the real but better’.
-Generally speaking, virtual systems seem to be introduced as a possibility to offer us practically any aspect of life stripped of its negative components.
+Generally speaking, virtual systems seem to be introduced as an opportunity to offer us practically any aspect of life stripped of its negative components.
 This goes hand in hand with another key term in virtual development: efficiency.
 The technology is presented as a means to improve existing methods for certain socially valued goals by optimizing efficiency.
-So not only does the virtual bring the promise of eradicating negative aspects present in all sorts of situations, it often claims to do so in the service of a preexisting social value or goal.
-In the case of Tinder this second point manifests itself in the absence of any intention (its effect notwithstanding) to alter or renew our notions of romance, flirting, love and so on.
-Rather it seems to present itself as a more efficient enhancement of our existing methods for pursuing our ‘conventional’ romantic goals.
+Not only does the virtual bring the promise of eradicating negative aspects present in all sorts of situations, it often claims to do so in the service of a preexisting social value or goal.
+In the case of Tinder, this second point manifests itself in the absence of any intention (its effect notwithstanding) to alter or renew our notions of romance, flirting, love and so on.
+Instead, it seems to present itself as a more efficient enhancement of our existing methods for pursuing our ‘conventional’ romantic goals.

 The Pure Romance of Tinder

-Counterintuitive as it may seem, the datingapp, just like other matching sites, perfectly fits in to the ideas of traditional romanticism.
-And although Tinder has been widely criticized as anti-romantic, or as heralding the end of romance itself, we’ll see that upon examination quite the contrary might be the case.
+Counterintuitive as it may seem, the dating app, just like other matching sites, perfectly fits in to the ideas of traditional romanticism.
+And although Tinder has been widely criticized as anti-romantic, or as heralding the end of romance itself, we’ll see that upon examination, it seems that quite the contrary might be the case.

-This means that virtual dating systems are basically in the service of increasing our chances of finally finding the right person.
-And by perfecting our means to reach this truly romantic goal, applications like Tinder don’t lack romantic intentions but, if anything, should be considered too romantic.
+This means that virtual dating systems are basically in the service of increasing our chances of fifinally finding the right person.
+And by perfecting our means to reach this truly romantic goal, applications like Tinder do not lack romantic intentions but, if anything, should be considered too romantic.
 This romanticism is even evident in the neurotic restlessness with which some frantic Tinder users move from date to date and from partner to partner (as can for example be seen in the Netflix documentary Love Me Tinder).
 What we see here is not a corruption of romance but simply the magnified version of romantic ideals aided by technological possibilities.
-Isn’t the question that incessantly haunts the users of these systems – what if there’s an even better match for me out there? – in fact a purely romantic one?
+Is the question that incessantly haunts the users of these systems – what if there is an even better match for me out there? – not in fact a purely romantic one?

 Consequences of Technologically Intensified Romanticism

-So romanticism is implicit in digital dating practices.
+So romanticism is therefore implicit in digital dating practices.
 In what way does this reveal anything about virtual systems?
-Well first of all it shows us how virtual systems promise us ‘real life without negative aspects’ and as such offer us a technological perfection of, in this case, the romantic ideal.
-This might in and of itself not be groundbreaking but when juxtaposed with its actual results an interesting puzzle arises.
+First of all, it shows us how virtual systems promise us ‘real life without negative aspects’ and as such offer us a technological perfection of, in this case, the romantic ideal.
+This might in and of itself not be groundbreaking, but, when juxtaposed with its actual results, an interesting puzzle arises.
 As anyone familiar with these programs knows, ‘perfect romance’ isn’t the first thing that comes to mind when talking about e-dating.
 For many, dating apps like Tinder are more related to casual sex, adultery and superficiality than to life partners and meaningful relations.
-Even when we set aside the group who just seek these sort of fleeting encounters, it seems like genuine romantic intentions are more often hindered than aided by the endless virtual possibilities.
-Or, to rephrase this as a question: does the assertion that we are more satisfied with our relationship because we choose from a larger sample, as for example OKCupid founder Christian Rudder claimed , really hold up in reality?
+Even when we set aside the group that just seeks these sort of fleeting encounters, it seems like genuine romantic intentions are more often hindered than aided by the endless virtual possibilities.
+To rephrase this problem as a question: does the assertion that we are more satisfied with our relationship because we choose from a larger sample, really hold up?

 Romanticism is implicit in digital dating practices

-Logically speaking one would expect to see our relationship satisfaction and life satisfaction go up as these life improving applications continue to evolve.
-In real life however, the consequences are far less unambiguously positive.
-In comparison to ‘off-line’ encounters, the digital machinery in which more and more of our dating life is taking place has been associated with higher breakup rates , less partner choice satisfaction , and lower self-esteem .
-The overwhelming amount of possibilities brings forward a sense of ‘disposability’ and what we see in reaction is a tendency towards minimal commitment and short term investments, decreasing the likeliness we’ll invest energy in working through difficulties.
-Although research is undecided about the cultural influence online matchmaking has and will have, there is at least one contradiction they should take into consideration: how the very means of romantic perfection often seems to bring about the exact opposite.
+Logically speaking, one would expect to see our relationship satisfaction and life satisfaction go up as these life improving applications continue to evolve.
+In real life, however, the consequences are far less unambiguously positive.
+In comparison to ‘offline’ encounters, the digital machinery in which more and more of our dating life is taking place has been associated with higher breakup rates, less partner choice satisfaction, and lower self-esteem.
+The overwhelming number of possibilities brings forward a sense of ‘disposability’, and what we see in response is a tendency toward minimal commitment and short-term investments, diminishing the likelihood that we will invest energy in working through difficulties.
+Although research is undecided about the cultural influence online matchmaking has and will have, there is at least one contradiction they should take into consideration: how the very means of romantic perfection often seem to bring about the exact opposite.
 The true concern then is not if we still value commitment and a sense of belonging, but the growing discrepancy between what we claim to value and what we actually achieve.
 We should question the way in which the meaning and in fact the very structure of our interpersonal relationships are being reshaped by virtualization.

 The very means of romantic perfection often seem to bring about the exact opposite

-So what we’ve seen so far, after addressing the implicit romanticism and the adverse effects of dating applications like Tinder, is that the promise of a scientifically perfect match strangely seems to bring about a contradictory result.
+What we have seen so far, after addressing the implicit romanticism and the adverse effects of dating applications like Tinder, is that the promise of a scientifically perfect match strangely seems to bring about a contradictory result.
 Of course we could say that this is the logical consequence of taking the romantic ideal (the idea of one special ‘somebody’ for everyone) to the extreme by means of a technologically driven system.
-But a more interesting approach is to locate the found contradiction within the dynamics of the virtual itself.
+A more interesting approach, however, is to locate this contradiction within the dynamics of the virtual itself.